-Information on mumps - 8th March 2017
+Information on mumps - 27th September 2018

 The infection usually passes within a week or two without causing any further problems but it can sometimes lead to complications.

-If you are concerned that you may have contracted mumps then you should not attend university and advice should be sought from your GP by telephone.
+If you are concerned that you may have contracted mumps then you should NOT attend university and advice should be sought from your GP by telephone.

 If you have not received two doses of MMR then the course can be finished at any time.

-If you need to check your immunisation status or if you would like to receive the MMR vaccination, you should contact your own GP Practice.
+If you need to check your immunisation status or if you would like to receive the MMR vaccination, you should contact your own GP practice.

-Further general information about mumps and the MMR vaccine is available online at
+Further general information about mumps and the MMR vaccine is available online at:

 Posters about the mumps and the MMR vaccination can be downloaded here.
 Please help to raise awareness by displaying these posters in your work/study area.